I Tried a £380 Sculpting Facial Device for a Month—These Are the Results

 My skin after using the Ziip device for one month.

-However, while the lifting and sculpting treatments like the Energise treatment did make my complexion look more awake, did it give me a snatched brow and jawline?
-Not exactly.
-My eyes looked more open and awake, and my cheekbones looked slightly more defined, but I didn't end my treatment looking like Bella Hadid.
-However, the appearance of my skin really did improve.
+However, the appearance of my skin really did improve over the course of testing it.
 My complexion looked brighter and even, and on the evenings when I left the conductive gel on overnight, I found that I woke up with really hydrated, calm and glowy skin the next day.
 I also noticed a softening of the lines on my forehead.
 I loved the instant results from using this, and I could see my skin improving after a couple of weeks' use.

-At-Home vs. In-Clinic Nanocurrent and Microcurrent Treatments:
+At-Home vs. In-Clinic Nanocurrent and Microcurrent Treatments

 While a course of treatment is best to achieve optimum results, you can also get great results from one treatment.
 "If you have a special event or wedding, a one-off treatment can give you an immediate glow, and results can last for a few days," adds Franklin.
 The cost of a treatment will vary depending on your location, but in London, you can expect to pay around the £100 to £140 mark for a single microcurrent treatment.
-So depending on your needs, you might find the Ziip an investment that works out to be a better value in the long run and an affordable alternative to more invasive 'tweakments' like Botox and filler.
+So, depending on your needs, you might find the Ziip an investment that works out to be a better value in the long run and an affordable alternative to more invasive 'tweakments' like Botox and filler.

 This story was previously published at an earlier date and has since been updated.

 Eleanor Vousden is the beauty editor for Who What Wear UK.
-She was previously deputy editor at Hairdressers Journal, health writer at Woman & Home and junior beauty editor at beauty website Powder.
-She has also contributed to Wallpaper and Elle Collections with written and styling work.Working as a beauty journalist since 2015 after graduating in fashion journalism at the London College of Fashion, she has been highly commended at the BSME Talent Awards for her work on Powder and also contributed to the title winning Website of the Year at the PPA Awards.Eleanor’s journalistic focus is to provide readers with honest and helpful beauty content.
-Through words, video and live broadcast, she has interviewed several celebrity makeup artists, hairstylists and top dermatologists throughout her career, as well as celebrities such as Sarah Jessica Parker and Scarlett Johansson.
-She has a particular interest in finding solutions for acne and eczema, which she has experienced firsthand.
-She has also amassed a large collection of fragrances and can never say no to a new candle.When she’s not writing or testing the latest beauty product or treatments, she’s on the seafront in her hometown of Brighton and Hove, where she lives with her partner and her miniature dachshund.
+She was previously deputy editor at Hairdressers Journal, health writer at Woman & Home and junior beauty editor at Powder.
+She has also contributed to Wallpaper and Elle Collections.With a degree in fashion journalism from the London College of Fashion, she has 10 years of industry experience and has been highly commended at the BSME Talent Awards for her work on Powder and also contributed to the title winning Website of the Year at the PPA Awards.Eleanor’s journalistic focus is providing readers with honest and helpful beauty content.
+She has interviewed celebrity makeup artists, hairstylists and dermatologists throughout her career, as well as celebrities such as Hailey Bieber, Sarah Jessica Parker and Scarlett Johansson.